Yoast/developer/docs/features/schema/plugins/yoast-seo.md

 * [WebSite](../pieces/website.md)
 * [WebPage](../pieces/webpage.md)

-This produces a ‘base script’, which will typically looks something like the following (a composite of the above *pieces* ):
+This produces a 'base script', which will typically looks something like the following (a composite of the above *pieces* ):

 <YoastSchemaExample>
 {`{